LordEidi/wombag/_legacy/nodejs/README.md

 ## How to run ##

-Point your Wallabag client to the root of **Wombag**.
+Point your Wallabag client to the root of **WombaG**.
 Use any credential you wish, every user gets logged in.
-Please stay save, install **Wombag** only in a trusted environment.
+Please stay save, install **WombaG** only in a trusted environment.
 At least until we include authentication mechanisms.

 ## Contribution ##

 If you know JavaScript and would like to help out, send us a note.
-There is still much work to be done on **Wombag**.
+There is still much work to be done on **WombaG**.

 ## Dependencies ##